Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

 \subsection{Quantum coherence in Wigner functions}

 We access the $\ket{0_\textrm{C}}$ state by ramping up the pump pulse with a $\sin^2(\pi t/2\tau_\textrm{ramp})$ profile, following the methodology presented in Refs.~\cite{catGen,bellCat}.
-The resulting state of the KPO is then characterized by measuring its Wigner function via parity measurement \cite{royer1977, lutterbach1997}.
+The resulting state of the KPO is then characterised by measuring its Wigner function via parity measurement \cite{royer1977, lutterbach1997}.
 The pulse sequence for this process is shown in Fig.~\ref{fig:map}a.
-Although this ramping was intended to induce an adiabatic transition, a small amount of unwanted excitation is observed.
-The consequences of this excitation is discussed in Sec.~\ref{sec:relax}.
+While this ramping profile is conventionally used for adiabatic preparation, the inclusion of a negative counter-diabatic pulse ($P_\textrm{CD}/P = -0.3$) purposefully introduces a finite degree of non-adiabaticity.
+This induces a small occupation of the excited states, the consequences of which are discussed in Sec.~\ref{sec:relax}.

 The Wigner functions of our three-photon KPO states exhibit two essential features (Fig.~\ref{fig:map}b).
 Firstly, all data show triangular symmetry, which indicates the three-photon nature of our pump.
 Secondly, the interference-like pattern---a clear signature of quantum coherence---appears and becomes more evident as the pump detuning ($\Delta$) increases, confirming that the quantum state of our KPO is a three-component cat-like state.
+The dependence of the cat-state size on the pump detuning ($\Delta$) is examined in greater detail in Sec.~\ref{sec:steady}.

 The fidelity between the reconstructed and simulated density matrices is reasonably good, consistently $\gtrsim\!
-0.9$ (see the caption of Fig.~\ref{fig:map}b).
-Here, the reconstructed density matrices of the KPO were obtained via quantum state tomography with conditional generative adversarial network (QST-CGAN) \cite{ahmed2021a, ahmed2021b}, followed by the correction of unwanted Kerr evolution during the parity measurement process \cite{catGen}.
+0.95$ (see the caption of Fig.~\ref{fig:map}b).
+Here, the reconstructed density matrices of the KPO were obtained via quantum state tomography with conditional generative adversarial network (QST-CGAN) \cite{ahmed2021a, ahmed2021b}, followed by the correction of unwanted Kerr evolution during the displacement pulse \cite{catGen}.
+Further details regarding the density matrix reconstruction are provided in the Methods section.